 About Us

-A hundred years ago we had eight news sources covering Staten Island but today there is one.
+A hundred years ago we had eight news sources covering Staten Island, but until our founding there was one.
 Then and now, other boroughs have had multiple news outlets.
 In recent decades, Staten Island's diversity and population has only grown, while our local news media has concentrated, and disconnected from grassroots issues.

 However, we can tell the stories they don't tell.
 Our narratives won't be changed, and our stories won't be excluded if we get them directly to our audiences.